abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 ### Others

-There are some new features on [CMS Kit Module](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Index):

 * Referral Links have been added to CMS Kit Comment Feature (optional).
 You can specify common referral links (such as "nofollow" and "noreferrer") for links in the comments.
 See [#15458](https://github.com/abpframework/abp/issues/15458) for more information.
 * ReCaptcha verification has been added to CMS Kit Comment Feature (optional).
 You can enable ReCaptcha support to enable protaction against bots.
 See the [documentation](https://docs.abp.io/en/abp/7.1/Modules/Cms-Kit/Comments) for more information.
+* In development environment, it is a must to reduce cache durations for some points.
+We typically don't need to wait for a certain time to the cache being invalidated or invalidate it manually.
+For that purpose, we have reduced the cache durations for some points on development environment.
+See [#14842](https://github.com/abpframework/abp/pull/14842) for more information.

 ## What's New with ABP Commercial 7.1?

-We've also worked on [ABP Commercial](https://commercial.abp.io/) to align the features and changes made in the ABP Framework.
-The following sections introduce a few new feature coming with ABP Commercial 7.1.
+We've also worked on [ABP Commercial](https://commercial.abp.io/) to align the new features and changes made in the ABP Framework.
+The following sections introduce a few new features coming with ABP Commercial 7.1.

 ### Blazor WASM option added to Application Single Layer Pro Startup Template